NoahBSchwartz/BallBuddy/README.md

 3. Send hand coordinates and finger count data back to the Raspberry Pi.

-4. Position the servos, activate the pump, and stop the pump when the ball leaves the barrel.
+4. Position the servos, activate the pump when five fingers are detected, and stop the pump when the ball leaves the barrel.

 ## 📷 Demo